cmeeren/Facil/README.md

 ### 5. Profit!

 That’s it!
-For regenerating, see the FAQ entry “When does Facil regenerate files?”.
+For regenerating, see the FAQ entry [When does Facil regenerate files?]().

 FAQ
 ---